-These recommendations were carried out in full in 2012-2013 and 2013-2014.
+These recommendations were carried out in full in 2014-2015.

-2.10 Alterations to monitoring programme for 2014-2015
+2.10 Alterations to monitoring programme for 2015-2016

-In designing and implementing the monitoring programmes for air/water discharges in the region, the Taranaki Regional Council has taken into account the extent of information made available by previous authorities, its relevance under the RMA, and the obligations of the Act in terms of monitoring emissions/discharges and effects, and subsequently reporting to the regional community.
-The scope of assessments required at the time of renewal of permits, and the need to maintain a sound understanding of industrial processes within Taranaki emitting to the atmosphere/discharging to the environment are also very important.
+In designing and implementing the monitoring programmes for air/water discharges in the region, the Council has taken into account the extent of information made available by previous authorities, its relevance under the RMA, its obligations to monitor emissions/discharges and effects under the RMA, and report to the regional community.
+The Council also takes into account the scope of assessments required at the time of renewal of permits, and the need to maintain a sound understanding of industrial processes within Taranaki emitting to the atmosphere/discharging to the environment.

-In the case of Silver Fern Farms the programmes for 2012-2013 and 2013-2014 were largely unchanged from that for 2011-2012.
+In the case of Silver Fern Farms the programme for 2014-2015 was largely unchanged from that for 2013-2014.
 Telemetry to Council of water abstraction data was instituted in 2012-2013.
 A triennial fish survey was introduced in 2013-2014 to assess the effect of the water intake and fish pass on fish communities of Tawhiti Stream.

-It is proposed that for 2014-2015, a similar level of monitoring is maintained.
+It is proposed that for 2015-2016, a similar level of monitoring is maintained.
 A recommendation to this effect is attached to this report.